2013–14 UEFA Youth League

 The 2013–14 UEFA Youth League was the first season of the UEFA Youth League, a European youth club football competition organised by UEFA.
 It was contested by the under-19 youth teams of the 32 clubs qualified for the group stage of the 2013–14 UEFA Champions League.

 The final was played on 14 April 2014 at the Colovray Stadium in Nyon, Switzerland, between Benfica and Barcelona.
 Barcelona won 3–0 and became the first team to lift the Lennart Johansson Trophy, named after UEFA's honorary president.

 Players had to be born on or after 1 January 1995.

+Teams

+The youth teams of the 32 clubs which participated in the 2013–14 UEFA Champions League group stage entered the competition.

 Round and draw dates

 The schedule of the competition was as follows.

 Group stage

 The 32 teams were drawn into eight groups of four, with the group compositions determined by the draw for the 2013–14 UEFA Champions League group stage, which was held in Monaco on 29 August 2013.
 In each group, teams played against each other home-and-away in a round-robin format.
 The matchdays were 17–18 September, 1–2 October, 22–23 October, 5–6 November, 26–27 November, and 10–11 December 2013, with the matches played on the same matchday as the corresponding Champions League matches (though not necessarily on the same day, and some matches were played on Mondays and Thursdays).
 The group winners and runners-up advanced to the round of 16.